Institutional knowledge

 When employees don’t have access to all of the information they need to do their job, they can feel frustrated and ineffective.
 This job dissatisfaction often leads to employee turnover: Unhappy employees simply don’t stick around.

 This cost is often avoidable.
-The same report found that employers could have retained 77% of employees who quit their job.
 Among the most common and preventable reasons employees leave are work environment, career development, and work-life balance.

 When faced with work delays due to lack of information, 81% of Panopto survey respondents reported frustration.
 People simply will not stay in jobs where they feel ineffectual or believe their careers are stagnating.

-A more efficient system for sharing institutional knowledge is a powerful way to stanch these losses by boosting employee engagement and development.
+To prevent these losses, increase employee engagement and development by using a better knowledge-sharing system.
 Employees with access to a wide variety of training materials can do their jobs better while also learning critical new skills.

-Employees aren’t purposely guarding their unique knowledge.
-Most are happy to share what they know with colleagues—they just need a platform.
-You can preserve institutional knowledge simply by giving your workers the right tools to share their knowledge.
+Most employees are willing to share their unique institutional knowledge with colleagues; they just need the right platform.
+You can preserve institutional knowledge simply by giving your workers the right tools and approach to share their knowledge.

-Create a culture of Collaborative Learning from day one.
+The best way to distribute institutional knowledge is by creating a culture of collaborative learning from day one.
 Make it clear that sharing internal knowledge is crucial to the company as well as to individual growth.
-Include metrics and OKRs, especially for team managers or HR or L&D teams, to facilitate that internal knowledge sharing.
+Make it part of your company’s DNA by measuring it with metrics and OKRs, especially for team managers or HR or L&D teams.
+The best way to do that is by using a platform that simplifies information sharing.